 Tywin Lannister and Xaro Xhoan Daxos (that merchant prince from Qarth who tries to marry Dany in the second season) both fit different aspects of the aristocratic heel mold.
 Their power flows from their wealth, or from the appearance of wealth.
 As it turns out, neither actually has as much coinage as they imply to the outside world.
 Daxos has an unbreakable vault that turns out to secretly be empty, while Tywin has been using up the last meager bits of the Lannister treasury after hiding the failures of their longtime gold mining operations.
 These are secrets that need to be kept, as the vast array of manpower at their disposal is dependent upon their aura of affluence.
 This is of course how you ultimately humiliate an aristocratic heel most thoroughly, by hitting him in the thing he values most: His pocketbook and prestige.

-character: The High Sparrow
+Game of Thrones character: The High Sparrow

 A “stable” is wrestling shorthand for a group or faction; an assembly of wrestlers who form a team and all cover each other’s backs.
 The most famous and industry-changing was of course the NWO (New World Order) in late ‘90s WCW, but stables have been an important part of the wrestling industry for far longer.
 Classic groups such as the Four Horseman refined the format, but the one thing they all have in common is that they’re typically led by a single charismatic leader, or a small council of them.
 A classic example here might be The Undertaker’s Ministry of Darkness, at least until he sold the stable out to aristocratic/mastermind heels Vince and Shane McMahon.
 But in general, the leader of a stable will never be the first member of the group that volunteers for a fight.
 In true videogame fashion, you have to get through the lesser members before you get a chance at taking down the man in charge.